daniel-neves-dev/rspec_rails/README.md

 # RSpec on Rails

-A simple project for learning RSpec in Ruby on Rails.
+A Udemy project for learning RSpec in Ruby on Rails.

 * Ruby version : 3.1.4